In 2021, the law continues to quickly adapt around this topic, so it’s time for an update.

 - The Bill avoids risk around ‘double dipping’ allowing employees to off-set any paid casual loadings against future claims for permanent benefits.

-- The Bill is yet to be converted into enforceable legislation, this is expected to occur in mid 2021.
+- The Bill is now converted into enforceable legislation

 It could be a good idea to review your current casual workers working hours to ascertain which employees may fall into the category of obtaining the ‘casual conversion right.’